shaxbee/shaxbee.github.io/_posts/2014-10-31-python-prepend-struct.md

 layout: post
 ---

-It seems that prepending to bytearray is ~50 times slower than preallocating space and overwriting data directly.
+While working on Python flatbuffers binding i've noticed that prepending to bytearray is ~50 times slower than preallocating space and overwriting data directly.

 {% highlight bash %}
 > # prepend